Namibia's president 'committed to green hydrogen program' – DW – 10/09/2024

 Nangolo Mbumba, President of Namibia, spoke to DW during the Hamburg Sustainability Conference.
 In a wide-ranging interview, he discusses Namibia's relationship with Germany, and how the southern African nation can capitalize on its energy and mining boom.

-DW: Your country is facing a devastating drought at the moment.
-Are you surprised how devastating it has been in the region?
+DW: Your country is currently facing a devastating drought.
+Are you surprised by how devastating it has been in the region?

 President Nangolo Mbumba: Yes, truly devastated.
 Usually, we have drought because lack of grains, lack of food.
-But this time it is strongly indicating how parched, how dry the soil has become.
-And the only way left was to make sure that we deliver water by trucks.
-And that is the driest type of drought you can have when you can no longer deliver water to your people.
+But this time, it is strongly indicating how parched, how dry the soil has become.
+The only way left was to make sure that we deliver water by trucks.
+That is the driest type of drought you can have when you can no longer deliver water to your people.

-One of the responses to climate change has been developing green hydrogen projects, like the Hyphen Project you are developing in Namibia with the Germans.
-How do you respond to critics who say the project is creating new problems, including environmental problems?
+One of the responses to climate change has been developing green hydrogen projects, like the Hyphen Project you are developing in Namibia with Germany.
+How do you respond to critics who say the project creates new problems, including environmental ones?

 We need to decarbonize the world.
 How?
-By using the available energies from the sun and from wind.
+By using the available energies from the sun and wind.
 We have the highest rate of sun rays because we have a desert country.
-We have the water, we have the harbors and companies.
-I was talking to the chancellor of Germany, and right now he is saying they are committed to buy the green hydrogen or ammonia from us.
+We have water.
+We have harbors and companies.
+I was talking to [German Chancellor Olaf Scholz], and he says [Germany is] committed to buy the green hydrogen or ammonia from us.

 We are committed to this program.
-For the first time, we have our engineers and architects and technical people coming to German universities to learn how to handle those industries.
-And we are proud of that.
+For the first time, our engineers and architects and technical people [are attending] German universities to learn how to handle those industries, we are proud of that.
 We are ahead of many other countries.

-You have Germany as a partner, but you still have the question of the reparations for the genocide that occurred during colonial times.
+Germany is a partner, but the issue of reparations for the genocide that occurred in Namibia during colonial times.
 What do you want Germany to do now?

-First, we have to talk to the Germans to agree that what was done is genocide.
-It took time, but now on both sides we agree that it is genocide that was done.
-Then the issue of the apology, they never doubted that.
+First, we have to talk to the Germans to agree that what was done was genocide.
+It took time, but now, on both sides, we agree that it is genocide that was done.
+Then, the issue of the apology, they never doubted that.
 They said they are ready to apologize.

-It has to be done step by step, so that the community feels vindicated, that their demands for reparations are met.
-We have agreed that the majority of the funds will be used to buy back some of the farms, so that the people who lost the land will get their land back.
-We have a constitution, which says you cannot take property from somebody which is registered in their name without compensation.
+It has to be done step by step so the community feels vindicated and their demands for reparations are met.
+We have agreed that the majority of the funds will be used to buy back some of the farms so people who lost the land will get their land back.
+Our constitution says you cannot take property from somebody who is registered in their name without compensation.

-Then we have certain institutions that have to be strengthened — specifically in the areas where these crimes were committed, central Namibia and southern Namibia specifically.
+Then, we have certain institutions that need to be strengthened, specifically in central and southern Namibia, areas where these crimes were committed.

 In some affected communities, Nama and Herero have complained of not being adequately consulted on this issue.
 Would you say that has been a failure on the government's part?